-Provide sufficient details in the form to cover exactly what is off-limits for the employee.
-The types of barred companies and positions should be specified.
-For example, if an employee works in sales for a computer company, the hiring entity would restrict them from bringing their clients to a direct competitor.
-The leads and connections the salesman made can be thought of as the intellectual property of the employer, and they have every right to protect that.
+Provide sufficient details in the form to cover exactly what industries, employers, and/or actions the employee will be limited on.
+For example, if an employee works in sales for a computer distributing company, the hiring entity would restrict the employee from soliciting their clients to a direct competitor.
+The leads and connections the salesman made count as the intellectual property of the employer, which they have every right to protect.
 On the other hand, preventing a computer technician from working as a plumber in a similar business would be considered illegitimate due to their experience/knowledge not being a threat to their previous employer.

 Although later down the list, this step is one of the most important provisions of a non-compete agreement.
 Other than the mistake of not having consideration, a contract that doesn’t terminate for an unreasonably will be thrown out in court.
 According to MacElree Harvey, a duration of six (6) months will be considered reasonable for the majority of industries.
 Having said, the recommended timeframe will vary according to the industry and specific information the company is looking to protect.
 If the issuing entity can justify needing three (3) years, a court may very well enforce it up to that point.

 Once all of the above steps have been completed, the document will be ready to sign.
 If the employer feels it’s necessary, they can have the document notarized.
 While entirely optional, the Notary Public proves the employee signed the form, entered into the agreement willingly, and knew what they were signing.
 Once signed, a copy should be provided to the parties that sign it.

 An agreement is only as good as how well it upholds the employee to their written promise.
 As far as non-compete agreements go, there are several things one should keep in mind when drafting up their own.
 These include: